Ask a COVID-19 Question

 Fines for Non-Compliance:

-- Non-compliance with Namibian Government regulations on COVID-19 will result in fines of $2,000.00 Namibian dollars.
+- Non-compliance with Namibian Government regulations on COVID-19 will result in fines of $100,000.00 Namibian dollars or 10 years imprisonment.

-- Routine ACS services including passport applications, applications for Consular Reports of Birth Abroad, and notary services for documents to be used in the United States are available.
-Please email ConsularWindhoek@state.gov to request an appointment.
+- Routine ACS services including passport applications, applications for Consular Reports of Birth Abroad, and notary services for documents to be used in the United States are available in limited quantities to ensure the safety and health of our customers and our staff, and are subject to cancellation with minimal notice due to changes in local health conditions.
+Please schedule an appointment on our website.

 - If you believe you have symptoms of COVID-19 or may have been exposed, please contact +264-0800-100-100 to seek direction from the Namibian Ministry of Health and Social Services.